assembler-institute/es6-and-beyond-exercises/README.md

 ## Exercises

-Once the test is initialized, open the files in the `src/` folder and follow the instructions of each exercise.
-When you finish the code in the exercise you can run npx jest 01 for the exercise-01, npx jest 05 for the exercise-05...
+Once the test is initialized, open the exercise js files in the `src/` folder and follow the instructions of each exercise.
+When you finish the code in the exercise, you can run ```npx jest 01``` for the exercise-01, ```npx jest 05``` for the exercise-05...
+This npx command must be run in a new console on the root exercises folder.

 ## Author <!-- omit in toc -->